Most Australian homes use some form of electrical power.

 A home electrical safety check is important to maintain the safety of your loved ones living in your household.

 Would you recognise the warning signs of looming electrical problems?
 Some are clear and easy to recognise, but some aren’t so simple.
 Below are 8 key warning signs you should be aware of in your home, and contact a licensed technician if you experience any of them.

-8 Electrical Warning Signs
+8 Warning Signs

-Blown circuit breakers or fuses – If you experience frequent issues with blown fuses and/or circuit breakers, that is a serious sign of an issue with your wiring that needs to be addressed right away.
+- Blown circuit breakers or fuses – If you experience frequent issues with blown fuses and/or circuit breakers, that is a serious sign of an issue with your wiring that needs to be addressed right away.
 A licensed electrician can help evaluate and make the appropriate repairs.

-Don’t risk the safety of your home and family if you experience any of these electrical warning signs in your home.
-Electricity comes with responsibility and dangers.
-Be an aware homeowner and recognise the signs of electrical problems and address then immediately to prevent fires and other electrical problems.
+Electricity must be monitored to remain safe.
+Be an aware homeowner and recognise the signs of electrical problems and address them immediately to prevent fires and other electrical problems.